This content is excerpted from EyeNet’s MIPS 2022: A Primer and Reference; also see the Academy’s MIPS hub page.

 Report more than six quality measures to give yourself a margin of error.
 In case you run into a problem with one of your quality measures, you can hedge your bets by reporting more than six of them.
 Suppose, for example, you are reporting a measure that doesn’t yet have a benchmark.
 Once the performance year is over, CMS will attempt to calculate a benchmark for that measure.
 But if it doesn’t have enough data to create a reliable benchmark, you won’t be able to score more than 3 achievement points for that measure.

 Understand the measure specifications: Familiarize yourself with the measures that you expect to be scored on and make sure that you are performing and documenting them in line with their current specifications.
 If you report via the IRIS Registry, you can access detailed measure specifications via your dashboard.
-You also download these PDFs from the 2021 Clinical Quality Measure Specification and Benchmark Table at aao.org/medicare/quality-reporting-measures.
+You also will be able to download these PDFs from the 2022 Clinical Quality Measure Specification and Benchmark Table [in development].

 Ask the practice’s clinicians to review their performance.
 If you are reporting via the IRIS Registry, give each care provider their IRIS Registry report so they can see their performance across the quality measures.